 A more “mindful” approach to law practice offers a better solution for legal professionals, clients and society.

-A Mindful Approach to Law
+What a Mindful Approach to Law Means?

 Like it or not, legal matters are often characterized by unhealthy doses of anger.
 Phrases such as “we will fight for your rights” or “get justice” are all too commonplace.